More than 10,000 Prostate Patients Treated with Proton Therapy at LLUMC Proton Treatment Center

 Advantages of Proton Therapy for Prostate Cancer

-Proton therapy is a relatively newer cancer treatment, but it has already shown remarkable promise and advantages over conventional therapy – especially in the treatment of prostate cancer.
+Proton therapy has proven to show remarkable promise and advantages over conventional therapy-especially in the treatment of prostate cancer.
 Proton radiation therapy’s accuracy and the control it gives physicians in terms of adapting treatment make it a non-invasive and low-risk option for prostate cancer treatment.

 What is Proton Therapy for Prostate Cancer?